 Check Point’s Anti-Bot Software Blade identifies bot-infected devices by examining network traffic in your corporate environment for C&C communications.
 Umbrella enforces network security policies across any device, anywhere, using our global network.
 We block C&C—over Web and non-Web communications—at the Internet’s DNS layer.
 By integrating with Check Point, Umbrella can automatically validate and globally enforce the local C&C intelligence that Check Point gathers on-premises.

-Together, Umbrella and Check Point give you the power to contain botnet-related damage.
+Together, Umbrella and Check Point gives you botnet protection to contain damage from an attack.
 In less than a minute, Umbrella reports which devices are infected using both Umbrella’s global intelligence and Check Point’s local intelligence.
 Additional security insights and investigative features allow security practitioners to determine whether the attack was targeted and if it is related to other known or advanced threats.